 The Company's ability to fund its operations is dependent upon management's plans, which include generating sufficient revenues and controlling the Company's expenses.
 A failure to generate sufficient revenues or control expenses, among other factors, will adversely impact the Company's ability to meet its financial obligations as they become due and payable and to achieve its intended business objectives.
 On November 29, 2021, the Company completed the Public Offering resulting in aggregate gross proceeds of \$25,140,000 and net proceeds of \$21,640,000 after deducting underwriting fees and closing costs of approximately \$3,500,000.
 See Note 3, Public Offering.
-The accumulated deficit from the inception of the Company's investment into research and development, engineering and other product development costs has been decreasing following the product launch, and as discussed, the Company is now generating revenues and margins from the sale of its Pūrgo device.
+The accumulated deficit from the inception of the Company through December 31, 2021 is substantially less than the amount raised through the Public Offering.
+Further, the Company's investment into research and development, engineering and other product development costs has been decreasing following the product launch, and as discussed, the Company is now generating revenues and margins from the sale of its Pūrgo device.
 Operating costs associated with revenue generation can also be managed as the Company increases revenues.